karadoel/bpincubation/README.md

 bp Incubation
 ===

-bp Incubation originates, nurtures, grows, and launches autonomous start-up teams.
+bp Incubation launches business from inception to having fully autonomous teams with enough recurring revenue to make metric driven decisions.
 Pitch simulator is a tool to upskill residents to nail an investor or customer pitch.